Discover how you could potentially save yourself a huge repair bill with the WhoCanFixMyCar guide to head gaskets

 Your engine oil is thicker than usual – You can check by using a dipstick.

-A lot of white smoke is being emitted from the exhaust or liquid is dripping from the same place.
+A lot of white smoke is coming from the exhaust or liquid is dripping from the same place.

 Once more, if you notice any of these issues, find a local mechanic as quickly as possible using WhoCanFixMyCar.
 You can get a range of bespoke quotes from the best garages near you in no time and it is completely free.

-All you have to do is enter your reg and a few contact details for mechanics to send estimates directly to you.
+All you have to do is enter your car registration and a few contact details for mechanics to send estimates directly to you.